rioter00/MAGD487/ResumeBuilding.md

 3. Consider your resume as a marketing tool for yourself.
 You want to lead with the best relevant material.

 ### Getting Started - Gather your information
 Creating a resume is no small task because of the amount of relevant information.
 If you've never created one, below is a checklist to help you gather your information.
 Remember that your resume should be job-specific, so though you may not have to completely redo your resume for each job, plan to make adjustments for each opening.
+Keeping a 'master' resume, from which you can pare down, with all your information will save you time each time you tailor for a new posting.

 #### General Information
   - Name